 1. Any charge, conviction, no contest plea, or guilty plea, or admission to any crime involving or against a minor;

-2. Individual is listed on either of the U.S. Center for SafeSport’s Centralized Disciplinary Database and/or Little League International Ineligible List.
+2. Individual is listed on either of the public U.S. Center for SafeSport’s Centralized Disciplinary Database and/or Little League International Ineligible List.

 3. If an individual has any charge, conviction, no contest plea, or guilty plea, or admission to any crimes that are considered sexual in nature or listed on the National Sex Offender Registry, they must contact the Security Manager at Little League International prior to appointing the individual as a volunteer to participate in any capacity in the league.